pmcharrison/psynet-mirror/docs/applications.rst

 **Governance simulations**.
 This project studied the success of different self-governance systems within a online social network.
-Participants experienced this network through a 3D video game
+Participants experienced this network through a 3D video game programmed in the Unity game engine.
+This took advantage of PsyNet's ability to orchestrate complex interactions between many participants.